From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 • Less running, jumping, and playing

 If you notice these changes in your fur companion, a veterinary exam can confirm the diagnosis of arthritis.
-A veterinarian can also rule out other conditions, such as an injury.
+A veterinarian can also rule out other conditions, such as injuries.

 The pros and cons of every prescription drug should be considered before giving it to your cat or dog for arthritis.